tmkim/dank_bank/DEVLOG.md

     Cons:
         Complex queries (need to do an extra join based on first query) Many tables (separate per model + 1 common)

+So, realistically data integrity is not a major concern for me due to nature of project While I should also practice #1 and #3, I will go ahead with #2 for this app Keep It Simple, Stupid. (next apps will use methods 1 and 3 for more practice)

+12/26/2024
+Today we'll go ahead and implement the Single Table db structure.
+Currently it is set up for #1, we can keep this to the side for v2 practice This should impact - models, serializers, views, urls

+> Created Item model
+    Updated serializers, views, urls

+> Updated csv.json for new Item model, loaded fixture
+> Update viewsets to filter Item table by category

+OK So let's think about what our api endpoints are.

+Get: All Items
+Get: Items in Category
+Get, Add, Update, Remove: single Item
+Get, Add, Update, Remove: images
+Get, Add, Update, Remove: tags
+Get, Add, Remove: image association (image2item)
+Get, Add, Remove: tag association (tag2item)

+Next : Start making basic frontend with next.js